SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	*function* must return *true*, if the call succeeds and the next subgoal should be processed.
 If *function* returns *false*, it fails and the next alternative will be processed by the rule engine.

-  - func

-	Syntax: func(function, arg1, ..., argN) or #function(arg1, ..., argN)

-	Similar to *call*, but the first special argument is not passed to the function.
-Thereby any normal function of the host language can be used here.
+	If the name of the function is enclosed in parenthesis, it refers to a *normal* function in the global namespace of the host language.
+In this case the first special argument is not passed to that function.

+	Syntax: call(%function%, arg1, ..., argN) or :%function%(arg1, ..., argN)

   - call=

 	Syntax: call=(function, arg1, ..., argN, result) or :function=(arg1, ..., argN, result)